-CETPartnership@energimyndigheten.se,

-+46 (0)16 544 2000,

-Contact Point

-f nttps://www.energimyndigheten.se/utlysningar/CETPartnership_2023

-Funding commitment 7 MEUR available funding for Swedish

-Funding commitment partners

-Anticipated number of projects to be funded 5 -15

-o specific limitation

-awarded project/per partner

-• Il actors operating in Sweden are eligible for funding.

-or example Public and private entities such as:

-• Universities

-• Research institutes

-• Companies

-• Municipalities/Regions

-Eligible types of

-organisations De ecisions on funding research, development and innovation in

-th ne energy area are taken according to the ordinance SFS 2008:761 in

-th ne Swedish Code of Statues.

-De ecisions on funding research, development and innovation in

-th ne industry's climate transition area are taken according to the

-or rdinance SFS 2017:1319 in the Swedish Code of Statues.
+Contact Point CETPartnership@energimyndigheten.se , +46 (0)16 544 2000, More info: Clean Energy Transition Partnership (CETPartnership) (energimyndigheten.se) Funding commitment 7 MEUR available funding for Swedish partners Anticipated number of projects to be funded by the funding partner 5 -15 Maximum funding per awarded project/per partner No specific limitation Eligibility of a partner as a beneficiary institution All actors operating in Sweden are eligible for funding.
+For example, public and private entities such as: • Universities • Research institutes • Companies • Municipalities/regions Decisions on funding research, development and innovation in the energy area are taken according to the ordinance SFS 2008:761 in the Swedish Code of Statues .
+Decisions on funding research, development and innovation in the industry's climate transition area are taken according to the ordinance SFS 2017:1319 in the Swedish Code of Statues .
+Decisions on funding research, development and innovation for academia and research institutes are taken according to regulation 2023 for The Swedish Energy Agency: Ändringsbeslut 2023-10-19 Myndighet Statens energimyndighet (esv.se) Decisions on funding research, development and innovation for academia and research institutes are taken according to regulation 2023 for the Industrial Leap: Ändringsbeslut 2023-06-15 Anslag 1:18 (esv.se)

-All call modules.
-Eligible Call Modules International applications that include Swedish organizations will be evaluated by an internal group of experts from SWEA during the national eligibility check.
+Eligible topics The Swedish Energy Agency welcomes projects related to all the topics described in the call text and in all call modules.
+Applicants are encouraged to check for their specific topic in the following SWEA financing programs: Framtidens elsystem, Bio+, Industriklivet, Industrins energi- och klimatomställning, Termo, E2B2, Digitalisering möjliggör energi- and klimatomställningen.
+International applications that include Swedish organisations will be evaluated by a group of experts nominated by SWEA during the national eligibility check.
 This evaluation will check that formal requirements are fulfilled, and as well it will check that the application is relevant in relation to SWEA's energy and climate change mission.
-Eligible types of RDI and TRL Industrial research (TRL 4-6) and experimental development can be supported if overall project scope is relevant to the call text (TRL 7-9).
-Submission of proposal /documentation at national/regional level Only consortia selected for funding after final evaluation of full proposal will be invited to write a full proposal at the national level.
-Additional eligibility criteria Swedish sub-consortia need to include at least one non-research organisation.
-Eligible costs Personnel costs, travel costs, consultancy, material costs, laboratory costs, equipment costs, patent, indirect costs (only academia and research institutes). http://www.energimyndigheten.se/globalassets/utlysningar/anvisnin gar-foransokan.pdf For more information regarding eligible costs and SWEA's legislation see the Swedish national information on the call via the link below: Information available at information on CETPartnership call at the Swedish Energy Agency web page: https://www.energimyndigheten.se/utlysningar/CETPartnership_2023
+Eligible type of research and TRL Industrial research and experimental development can be supported if overall project scope is relevant to the call text.
+Submission of the proposal at national/regional level Only consortia selected for funding after final evaluation of full proposal will be invited to submit a proposal at the national level.
+Additional eligibility criteria for the funding agency Swedish sub-consortia need to include at least one non-research organisation.

-The Swedish Energy Agency (SWEA) funds research and innovation projects that support energy system transformation into a modern and sustainable, fossil-free society.

-Submission of the proposal at the national level: Following the full proposal stage of the international Expert Panel evaluation, the Swedish Principal Investigators in the projects recommended for funding will be invited to submit a national application to SWEA (via mina sidor).
+Eligible costs Personnel costs, travel costs, consultancy, material costs, laboratory costs, equipment costs, patent, indirect costs (only academia and research institutes).
+Så söker du stöd och redovisar (energimyndigheten.se) allmanna-villkor-for-stod.pdf (energimyndigheten.se) Information available at For more information regarding eligible costs and SWEA's legislation see the Swedish national information on the call.
+Clean Energy Transition Partnership (CETPartnership) (energimyndigheten.se) Other SWEA funds research and innovation projects that support energy system transformation into a modern and sustainable, fossil-free society.
+Submission of the proposal at the national level: Following the full proposal stage of the international Expert Panel evaluation, the Swedish Principal Investigators in the projects recommended for funding will be invited to submit a national application to SWEA (via minasidor.energimyndigheten.se).
 Information about the submission will be provided in the invitation and by the contact person.

-Submission of financial and progress reports at the national level: Following the national project decision: the funded projects will be required to submit one financial and one progress report annually to SWEA (via mina sidor)
+Submission of financial and progress reports at the national level: Following the national project decision: the funded projects will be required to submit one financial and one progress report annually to SWEA (via minasidor.energimyndigheten.se)